KhaiBoiPho/MovieTicketSystem/README.md

 * This application uses **Java concurrency** features (synchronized blocks, locks) to handle concurrent ticket booking.
 * If you face any issues or have suggestions for improvement, feel free to create an issue on GitHub.

+---

+Enjoy booking your movie tickets! 🎬

+---